hasibul404/Linux_Shell_Scripts/README.md

 # Linux_Shell_Scripts

-This repository contains Bash shell scripting solutions for the **SE 233 (Operating Systems / Linux Lab)** course.
+This repository contains shell scripting solutions.

-All scripts are written and tested on a Linux environment using Bash.
+All scripts are written and tested on a Linux environment.

 ---